How to Buy a Diamond: Everything You Need to Know

 The traditional radiant cut is a square or rectangular diamond with brilliant facets that catch the light.
 All radiant shapes have trimmed corners that set it apart from the princess cut.

-Active individuals: Radiant diamonds don't have sharp corners like princess-cut diamonds, making them a good match for people who are active and like to do things with their hands.
-The lack of sharp corners makes the diamond more durable and chip-resistant.
+- A durable design – Radiant-cut diamonds don't have sharp corners like princess-cut diamonds, making them a good match for people who are active and like to do things with their hands.
+The lack of sharp corners makes the diamond more durable and resistant to chipping.

-The beautiful round diamond is one of the most expensive diamond cuts out there, although round accent stones are more affordable.
-The high demand and low supply for this style, as well as the fact that more of the rough diamond is lost in creating this cut than any other are the main factors contributing to its high price.
+The beautiful round diamond is one of the most popular diamond cuts on the market.
+The high demand and low supply for this style, as well as the fact that more of the rough diamond is lost in creating this cut, are the main factors contributing to its high price.

 - Simply brilliant - This cut is known for its unrivaled fire and brilliance with excellent light refraction properties.